ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

    [[S-matrices]] in [[field theory]].

-1. Below in _[supersymmetry from the superpoint](#SupersymmetryFromTheSuperpoint)_ we discuss something at least related.
-The [[super Poincaré Lie algebras]] at least in certain dimensions are singled out from a different perspective: they are precisely the result of iterative maximal invariant [[central extensions]] of the superpoint.
+Below in _[supersymmetry from the superpoint](#SupersymmetryFromTheSuperpoint)_ we discuss a more fundamental statement: The [[super Poincaré Lie algebras]] at least in certain dimensions are singled out from a different perspective: they are precisely the result of iterative maximal invariant [[central extensions]] of the superpoint.

 =--